 The BBN APS2 system contains one or more analog output modules and an trigger distribution module in an enclosure that supplies power to each module.
 Up to 9 analog modules may be installed in a single 19" 8U enclosure, providing 18 analog output channels.
-Installing a new module only requires plugging it into a free slot of a powered-off system, then connecting a SATA cable from the new APS module to the trigger module.
+Installing a new module only requires plugging it into a free slot of a powered-off system, then optionally connecting a SATA cable from the new APS module to the trigger module.
+The SATA interface is required to send signals between the APS and TDM modules.

 Each module in an APS2 system acts as an independent network endpoint.
 The modules communicate with a host computer via a UDP/TCP interface over 1GigE.
-The APS2 will not negotiate down to 100Mb or 10Mb so ensure you have an appropriate switch and patch cable.
-To ensure high-bandwidth throughput, it is important that the APS2 and the host computer not be separated by too many network hops.
-If possible, locate the host and APS2 on a common switch or router 1.
+The APS2 will not auto-negotiate down to 100Mb or 10Mb so you must connect via a gigabit switch and appropriate patch cable (cat 5e or cat 6).
+To ensure high-bandwidth throughput, it is important that the APS2 and the host computer are not separated by too many network hops.
+If possible, locate the host and APS2 on a common switch or router.

-While the APS can run in a standalone configuration, we recommend running with a 10 MHz (+7 dBm) external reference (square wave or sine wave).
-This reference must be supplied at the corresponding front panel inputs before powering on the system.
-Multiple devices can be synchronized by supplying an external trigger that is phase locked to this same reference.
+While the APS2 can run in a standalone clock configuration, to achieve synchronous output from multiple modules requires supplying a 10 MHz (+7 dBm) external reference (square wave or sine wave) to each module at the corresponding front panel input.
+Multiple devices are then synchronized with a phase-synchronous external trigger delivered to each module, or by using the TDM to generate a system trigger.